 Nepal – Brazil Relations

-Bilateral Relations
+Diplomatic Relations

 Nepal and Brazil established their diplomatic relations on 7 February 1976.
 Since then, both countries have been enjoying cordial and friendly relations.
 Nepal established its residential Embassy in Brasilia on 21 January 2010.
 Similarly, Brazil opened its residential Embassy in Kathmandu on 30 September 2011.
 Notwithstanding the geographical distance, both the countries hold similar views to promote the interests of developing countries to achieve the objective of a just and equitable world.

-The two countries concluded Agreements on Technical Cooperation, Visa Exemption for holders of Diplomatic and Official Passports and the establishment of Bilateral Consultation Mechanism in 2011.
+The two countries concluded Agreements on Technical Cooperation, Visa Exemption for holders of Diplomatic and Official Passports, and the establishment of Bilateral Consultation Mechanism in 2011.

 Exchange of Visits